Juicern/luma/docs/Luma_TD.md

 - `messages`
 - `user_sessions`

 MVP assumes a single local user, but schema supports multiple users if needed later.
+Transcriptions themselves are not persisted; the client keeps a short local history for convenience.

 ---